Lightweight markup language: Types

 Most languages distinguish between markup for lines or blocks and for shorter spans of texts, but some only support inline markup.

-Some markup languages are tailored for a specific purpose, such as documenting computer code (e.g. POD, reST, RD) or being converted to a certain output format (usually HTML or LaTeX) and nothing else, others are more general in application.
+Some markup languages are tailored for a specific purpose, such as documenting computer code (e.g., POD, reST, RD) or being converted to a certain output format (usually HTML or LaTeX) and nothing else, others are more general in application.
+For example, the Markdown language can be seen used on Github and Discord, where it is used for quickly formatting text.
 This includes whether they are oriented on textual presentation or on data serialization.

-Presentation oriented languages include AsciiDoc, atx, BBCode, Creole, Crossmark, Djot, Epytext, Haml, JsonML, MakeDoc, Markdown, Org-mode, POD (Perl), reST (Python), RD (Ruby), Setext, SiSU, SPIP, Xupl, Texy!, Textile, txt2tags, UDO and Wikitext.

-Data serialization oriented languages include Curl (homoiconic, but also reads JSON; every object serializes), JSON, and YAML.